owid/owid-grapher/devTools/fonts/README.md

 Our version of Lato comes from the [project's website](https://www.latofonts.com/lato-free-fonts/).
 We're using the woff2 files from the webfont archive available at: https://www.latofonts.com/download/lato2oflweb-zip/

-The LatoLatin fonts are much smaller than Lato proper but cover a more limited set of glyphs.
-For our purposes the main thing they're missing is superscripts & subscripts.
-As a result we want to use the LatoLatin versions in the general case and only load the full face when we need a paricular glyph.
+The official distribution includes "LatoLatin" fonts which are much smaller than Lato proper but cover a more limited set of glyphs.
+For our purposes the main thing they're missing is superscripts & subscripts (and even the ones they include lack the proper unicode IDs and can't be used).
+As a result, we're creating our own custom version of "LatoLatin" which contains the same subset of characters that the Google Fonts version did, plus the sub/sup figures and some useful ff ligatures.
+As a result, most pages will only need to load the latin subset and will fall back to the full typeface only when a missing glyph is used.

-> Note that using _a single glyph_ not in the Latin face will cause the full version to load for that weight & style, so if we end up using something from the full set regularly (e.g., as part of a header or footer element present on all pages), the pageload size will start to creep up.
+> Note that using even _a single glyph_ that's not present in the Latin face will cause the full version to load for that weight & style, so if we end up using something from the full set regularly (e.g., as part of a header or footer element present on all pages), the pageload size will start to creep up.

 ### Playfair Display